joel-lim/database-query-processor/README.md

 # On Query Processing

 ## 1: Implementation of Block Nested Loops Join
+The implementation of Block Nested Loops Join is mainly found [here](src/qp/operators/BlockNestedJoin.java).

+Block Nested Loops Join algorithm is as follows:

+1. Read the outer relation of block size (B - 2) where B is the number of buffers.
+2. Read one batch of the inner relation into a buffer.
+3. For all the tuples in the block of the outer relation, compare it with all the tuples of the inner relation in the buffer.
+4. Continue reading the inner relation batch by batch until it reaches the end (in other words, scan all tuples of left block with all the tuples in the inner relation).
+Pairs of tuples that satisfy the condition are added into the output buffer.
+5. Consider the next block of outer relation and repeat.

 ## 2: Implementation of Sort Merge Join
 The implementation of Sort Merge Join is mainly found [here](src/qp/operators/SortMergeJoin.java).